wfi/maeden/README.md

 1. create wrapper server that will fork a simulation in specified world (do we really want this?)
 1. modify assignment of agent IDs to re-use IDs that have been released
+1. ~~fix the foundBase and killGrid interaction that is happening in Grid.java~~
 1. ~~create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well~~
 1. ~~refactor into simulator proper and agent controller folders~~